 One morning, after another long and heated discussion with my husband, I was exasperated by our inability to come to a resolution.
 I was confused.
 I was tired.
 And I was frustrated.

 What I really needed was the listening ear of a friend.
 But who would I call?
 My mother was on vacation, and everyone else I knew was at work.

 Not having anyone else to reach out to, I found myself dialing the number of an old friend–one I hadn’t talked to in an exceptionally long time.
 I didn’t know if she’d be willing to listen to my situation.
-As I listened to the phone ringing on the other side, I prayed she’d pick up and be willing to lend an old friend her ear.
+As I listened to the phone ringing on the other side, I prayed she’d pick up and be ready to lend an old friend her ear.

 Thankfully my friend was home.
 She answered the phone and—God bless her—for two hours she patiently listened to every complaint and frustration I had about my situation.
 Her kindness refreshed my tender heart.

 As we were saying our goodbyes, I overheard one of her children in the background ask her if they were still going to the movies.
 My heart filled with horror as I listened to my friend’s whispered reply, “Not today.
 The movie has already started.”
 I felt terrible!
 Instead of going to the movies with her children, she had to listen to me pour out my woes.
 I never meant to inconvenience them.
 The last thing I wanted to do was take up her family’s precious time, so I immediately apologized for ruining their plans.